Altaf Hossain Choudhury

-Altaf Hossain Chowdhury is a former chief of Bangladesh Air Force and a Bangladesh Nationalist Party politician.
-He served as the minister of home affairs and commerce from 2001 to 2006.
-He was a Jatiya Sangsad member representing Patuakhali-1 constituency in the same period.
+Altaf Hossain Choudhury is a Bangladeshi politician and retired military officer who served as the chief of air staff of the Bangladesh Air Force from 1991 to 1995.
+A senior leader of the Bangladesh Nationalist Party (BNP), he currently serves as a vice chairman of the party's National Executive Committee.
+Chowdhury served as the minister of home affairs (2001–2004) and minister of commerce (2004–2006).
+He is a two-term member of the Jatiya Sangsad representing the Patuakhali-1 constituency, having previously served from 2001 to 2006 and being re-elected in the 13th National Parliament Election held on February 12, 2026.

-Career

-Military
+Military career

-Chowdhury started his career as a fighter pilot in the Pakistan Air Force, qualifying as a lead pilot in the Dassault Mirage III.
+Altaf started his career as a fighter pilot in the Pakistan Air Force, qualifying as a lead pilot in the Dassault Mirage III.
 In 1971, he was a flight lieutenant.
 He joined the Bangladesh Air Force in 1972 as a squadron leader after being released from detention by Pakistan.
-Between 1974 and 1977 he was instructor at the pilot training school.
-He was the chief of Bangladesh Air Force from 1991 to 1995.
+Between 1974 and 1977, he was an instructor at the pilot training school.
+He was the chief of the Bangladesh Air Force from 1991 to 1995.

-Political
+Political career

-After retiring from military service in 1995, he joined the Bangladesh Nationalist Party.
-He went on to serve as a minister of different ministries and a member of the Jatiya Sangsad (parliament) during the BNP-Jamaat administration from 2001 until 2006.
+After retiring from military service in 1994, he joined the Bangladesh Nationalist Party.
+He went on to serve as a minister of different ministries and a member of the Jatiya Sangsad during the BNP-Jamaat administration from 2001 until 2006.

-Chowdhury served as the president of Patuakhali district BNP in 2008.
+Altaf served as the president of the Patuakhali District BNP Unit in 2008.
 He lost both the 2008 and 2018 general elections to the Awami League candidate Shahjahan Mia.
-As of 2016, Chowdhury was vice-chairman of the party.
+As of 2016, Altaf serves as the vice chairman of the Bangladesh Nationalist Party.

 Charges

 Chowdhury was taken into custody of joint forces in May 2007 during the caretaker government's reign.
 The force seized a shotgun and a rifle, 99 bullets, 970 pieces of saree and 160 pieces of lungi of the government relief materials from his Patuakhali residence.

 On 18 December 2007, the Anti-Corruption Commission (ACC) filed a case against Chowdhury for concealing wealth information and amassing wealth worth beyond known sources of income.
 In April 2017, the High Court cleared the way for a lower court to resume the trial proceedings.

-On 26 February 2008, the ACC filed another case accusing Khaleda Zia and 10 of her former cabinet members, including Chowdhury, of taking bribes in the Barapukuria coalmine deal.
+On 26 February 2008, the ACC filed another case accusing Khaleda Zia and 10 of her former cabinet members, including Chowdhury, of taking bribes in the Barapukuria coal mine deal.
 In December 2017, the High Court asked Chowdhury to surrender to a lower court within four weeks in this case.

 On 11 June 2011, Chowdhury and Hafizuddin Ahmed were arrested and sent to jail in connection with an arson case.
 They were later freed on bail.